zulfaha/sql-customer-analytics/README.md

 ### Q1: MARKET CONCENTRATION
 Which states drive the most orders and revenue?

-FINDING: São Paulo alone accounts for ~42% of all orders.
+FINDING: São Paulo accounts for ~42% of all orders.
-The top 3 states (SP, RJ, MG) cover ~66% of volume — significant concentration risk.
+The top 3 states (SP, RJ, MG) cover ~66% of orders this shows a significant concentration risk.
-Risk flag: over-reliance on a single state.
+Over-reliance on a single state is a factor that should be monitiored.

 [Full query](/queries/query1.sql)